-There are few known causes of the ulnar nerve problem, but the specifics include:
+There are few known causes of cubital tunnel, but the specifics include:

-- The tunnel can be narrowed by arthritis of the elbow joint or by an old injury however in most cases there are no obvious cause
+- The tunnel can be narrowed by pressure from the muscle or ligaments, arthritis of the elbow joint or by an old injury however in most cases there are no obvious cause

 - Pressure due to the nerve padding deteriorating, and when one leans on their arm or hand, it can press the nerve